shirbenami/SSL-ResNet-SimCLR/README.md

    4.3. **k-Means Clustering**:
       - k-Means clustering was applied to group the extracted features into clusters.
 By comparing the clusters with the actual labels, the model's ability to separate different classes was assessed.
       - The clustering results provided a way to evaluate how well the self-supervised learning method managed to capture the underlying structure of the data without using labeled examples.

+   #### 4.4 KNN (k-Nearest Neighbors) for Nearest Neighbor Visualization

+Additionally, k-Nearest Neighbors (KNN) was used to assess the similarity between the learned embeddings.
+The goal was to visualize the nearest neighbors for a few random test samples.
+Using the Euclidean distance between embeddings, KNN identified the most similar images.

 ## Dataset - STL10